Back to blog

 Weak opener: “We help SaaS companies automate their outbound sales process.”

-Strong opener: “Most Series A SaaS teams burn 3 months trying to hire their first SDR, then another 3 months ramping them.
-That is 6 months of pipeline you do not have.”
+Strong opener: “Most Series A SaaS teams burn months trying to hire their first SDR, then more months ramping them.
+That is pipeline you do not have while you wait.”

 The weak version describes what you do.
 The strong version describes what they feel.
 The recipient of the strong version thinks “that is exactly what happened to us” and keeps reading.
 The recipient of the weak version thinks “another tool pitch” and archives.